SmalsResearch/NominatimWrapper/README.md

 It requires Nominatim, Photon and Libpostal.

-Nominatim should be provided separetely.
+Nominatim might be provided separetely.

-We provide a Docker file, allowing to build an image containing Photon and Libpostal, as well as our code.
+We provide a Docker file (with docker-compose), allowing to build a set of images containing Photon and Libpostal, as well as our code.
+It is however possible to use your own instance of Photon, but we don't give any further details here.

-Several configurations are possible :

-1. Using our Python script, connecting to your own Photon and Libpostal instance (no further details given here)
-2. Using our Docker image, and run our batch script within the docker image
-3. Using our Docker image, and use our REST API
+# Build & Run

+## Full build
+With this option, a scripts "full_build.sh" will build Nominatim, extract from this container the data Photon will need, and then build Libpostal, Photon and NominatimWrapper containers.

+### Build

+- Edit docker-compose-full.yml to choose the right geographical zone (options PBF_URL and REPLICATION_URL)
+- In NominatimWrapper folder, run `./full_build.sh`

+### Run
+`docker-compose -f docker-compose-full.yml up`

+### Stop
+`docker stop nominatimwrapper_wrapper_1  nominatimwrapper_photon_1  nominatimwrapper_libpostal_1  nominatim`
+`docker rm nominatim` # otherwise next 'up' will (sometimes) fail.
+Why??

-## Nominatim
+## Appart Nominatim

+With this option, we build Nominatim in its own container, extract (manually) Photo data, and then build our Libpostal, Photon and NominatimWrapper as another group of containers using docker-compose

+### Build Nominatim

 More info on https://hub.docker.com/r/mediagis/nominatim/